keyofspade/Fall24---AI-HackaThon/README.md

 ## Features

 * Users uploading files to the Web App, which are then stored in a designated Blob Storage container.
 * Triggering Logic App to initiate the Azure Function workflow.
-T
     * Azure Language service to detect and categorize PII/PHI, outputting flagged data in JSON.
     * The ML model then processes this JSON to add recommended actions.
-    * The final output is saved as a CSV in Blob Storage, where PowerBI connects to retrieve and visualize insights.
+    * The final output is saved as a CSV in Blob Storage, where PowerBI connects to retrieve and visualize insights via PowerBI, Tableau, etc.

 ## Prerequisites